Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzureRmVmss.md

 ```

 ### -FrontendPoolName
 The name of the frontend address pool to usein the Scale Set locad balancer.
+If no value is supplied, a new Frontend Address Pool will be created, with the same name as the scale set.

 ```yaml
 Type: String